The64thGamer/cheeseepedia/content/wiki/Yellow Submarine Sandwich (CD Award).md

 gallery = ["YSS.png|thumb"]
 +++

-Yellow Submarine Sandwich was a parody award created by Corman and Associates and released for _Chuck E. Cheese's_ stores receiving the SPT 1992/1993 Remodel Program in 1993.
+Yellow Submarine Sandwich was a parody award created by Corman and Associates and released for <i>Chuck E. Cheese's</i> stores receiving the SPT 1992/1993 Remodel Program in 1993.

-## Production ##
+<h2> Production </h2>
 TODO:

-## Design ##
+<h2> Design </h2>
 TODO: